Mirror Symmetry for Truncated Cluster Varieties: Symplectic geometry background

 \subsection{Fukaya categories and descent}

 In \cite{GPS1}, a wrapped Fukaya category $\cW(X)$ is associated to any Liouville sector $X$.
-In the case where $X$ is a Liouville manifold, this is the usual wrapped Fukaya category of $X$, and in the case where $X$ is a Landau-Ginzburg sector $(X,\pi),$ this is the Fukaya-Seidel-type category associated to the fibration $\pi.$ We refer to \cite{GPS1,GPS2,GPS3} for details of this construction, and we summarize here its most important properties.
+In the case where $X$ is a Liouville manifold, this is the usual wrapped Fukaya category of $X$, and in the case where $X$ is a Landau--Ginzburg sector $(X,\pi)$, this is the Fukaya--Seidel-type category associated to the fibration $\pi$.
+We refer to \cite{GPS2,GPS3,GPS1} for details of this construction, and we summarize here its most important properties.

-\begin{proposition}[\cite{GPS1}] The wrapped Fukaya category is covariantly functorial for inclusions of Liouville sectors: a Liouville subsector $i:X\subset Y$ induces a functor $i:\cW(X)\to \cW(Y).$ \end{proposition} The central result of the series \cite{GPS1,GPS2,GPS3} is that not only do Liouville sectors glue along their skeleta at the boundary, but their Fukaya categories glue in precisely the same way: \begin{theorem}[\cite{GPS2}] The wrapped Fukaya category satisfies descent for Weinstein sectorial covers: Let $U_1,\ldots,U_n\subset X$ be Liouville subsectors of $X$ which cover $X$ whose intersections $U_I:=\bigcap_{i\in I}U_i,$ for $I\subset[n],$ are also Liouville sectors, and let $\calP$ be the poset of inclusions of the subsectors $U_I.$ Then the natural map
+\begin{Proposition}[\cite{GPS1}] The wrapped Fukaya category is covariantly functorial for inclusions of Liouville sectors: a Liouville subsector $i\colon X\subset Y$ induces a functor $i\colon \cW(X)\to \cW(Y)$. \end{Proposition}

+The central result of the series \cite{GPS2,GPS3,GPS1} is that not only do Liouville sectors glue along their skeleta at the boundary, but their Fukaya categories glue in precisely the same way:

+\begin{Theorem}[\cite{GPS2}] The wrapped Fukaya category satisfies descent for Weinstein sectorial covers: Let $U_1,\dots,U_n\subset X$ be Liouville subsectors of $X$ which cover $X$ whose intersections $U_I:=\bigcap_{i\in I}U_i$, for $I\subset[n]$, are also Liouville sectors, and let $\calP$ be the poset of inclusions of the subsectors $U_I$.
+Then the natural map

-from the homotopy colimit of the wrapped Fukaya categories of the $U_I$ to the wrapped Fukaya category of $X$ is an equivalence of dg categories. \end{theorem} In other words, if we can present a Weinstein manifold $X$ as a gluing of various Liouville sectors $U_i$ whose Fukaya categories (and corestriction functors) we understand, then we can compute the Fukaya category of $X$ itself.
+from the homotopy colimit of the wrapped Fukaya categories of the $U_I$ to the wrapped Fukaya category of $X$ is an equivalence of dg categories. \end{Theorem}

+In other words, if we can present a Weinstein manifold $X$ as a gluing of various Liouville sectors $U_i$ whose Fukaya categories (and corestriction functors) we understand, then we can compute the Fukaya category of $X$ itself.
 One trick which is occasionally helpful in such computations is the following (described for instance at \cite[Lemma 1.3.3]{Gaits-DG}): if the functors in a colimit diagram are all continuous, and the categories are all cocomplete, then the colimit is equivalent to the limit of the opposite diagram obtained by passing from all functors to their right adjoints.

-\begin{corollary} Let $U_i$ and $X$ be as in Theorem~\ref{thm:codescent}, and write $\cW^\infty$ for the ind-completion of the wrapped Fukaya category.
+\begin{Corollary} Let $U_i$ and $X$ be as in Theorem~$\ref{thm:codescent}$, and write $\cW^\infty$ for the ind-completion of the wrapped Fukaya category.
 Then the natural map